PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### <function>Value.is_html(value)</function> (since 4.6.0)

-Returns true if `value` is an HTML element tree data structure (either document or element).
+Returns true if `value` is an HTML element tree data structure (either a document or an element).

 </module>